nicolasdespres/hunittest/README.rst

 * Run test whose last status was error or failure first.
 * Highlight parts of the traceback concerning user's modules.
 * Report detailed test status delta between two runs.
-Useful to see how many tests we have fixed/broke with your change.
+Useful to see how many tests we have been fixed/broken by your change.
+* Report modification of working directory during test.
 * Tested with Python 3.4.x

 Installation